 Psyllid Feeding Damage and Disease Transmission

-The Asian citrus psyllid (ACP), Diaphorina citri Kuwayama was first detected in Florida in 1998 and has since become the key pest of citrus due to its role as vector of the pathogen which causes citrus greening disease, known as huanglongbing (HLB).
-The HLB pathogen, Candidatus liberibacter asiaticus (Clas), is transmitted and spread by adult ACP but acquired primarily by nymphs.
-ACP are sucking insects related to aphids that obtain most of their nutrition from phloem sap, which they access by penetrating the leaf to access a sieve tube with their long proboscises.
-Young flush is required by the female to mature eggs and for egg laying, and by nymphs for development.
-Developing leaf buds and feather-stage flush are preferred for oviposition.
+The Asian citrus psyllid (ACP), Diaphorina citri Kuwayama, was first detected in Florida in 1998, and it has since become the key pest of citrus due to its role as vector of the pathogen that causes citrus greening disease, also known as huanglongbing (HLB).
+The HLB pathogen, Candidatus Liberibacter asiaticus (CLas), is transmitted and spread by adult ACP but acquired primarily by nymphs.
+ACP are sucking insects, related to aphids, that obtain most of their nutrition from phloem sap, which they access by feeding on leaves.
+Young flush is required by the female to mature eggs, for egg laying, and by nymphs for development.
+Developing leaf buds and feather-stage flush are preferred for egg laying.
 Feeding on young shoots results in twisting and distortion of the leaves due to toxins present in saliva that are injected during ingestion.
-We now know that Clas can be transmitted from an infected adult to the next generation of nymphs through the intermediary of the flush.
-Thus, both the tree and the next generation of ACP can become infected within as little as a month.
-However, infected trees do not show characteristic HLB symptoms of leaf mottling, dieback and fruit drop until the root system becomes at least partially dysfunctional.
+CLas can be transmitted from an infected adult to the next generation of nymphs through the intermediary of the flush, enabling both the tree and the next generation of ACP to become infected within as little as a month.
+However, infected trees do not show characteristic HLB symptoms of leaf mottling, dieback, and fruit drop until the root system becomes at least partially dysfunctional.

 Factors Affecting Psyllid Populations

 Once young leaves have expanded and are no longer suitable for egg laying, adult psyllids may either feed on mature leaves of the same tree or leave in search of other host plants.
-ACP is only able to reproduce on citrus or citrus relatives like orange jasmine (Murraya paniculata), although other plants may serve for adult survival.
+ACP is only able to reproduce on citrus or citrus relatives like orange jasmine (Murraya paniculata), although other plants may be used for adult survival.
 Target plants may be citrus trees within the same grove (particularly young resets, which flush more often) or trees in neighboring groves.
 Therefore, psyllid management practices in one grove affect future psyllid populations in nearby surrounding citrus groves.
 Temperature is also closely linked to the abundance of psyllids in the field.
-Ideal temperatures for maximum egg production are between 77°F–86°F. Lifespan above 93°F decreases to less than 30 days with a corresponding decrease in fecundity.
-Egg laying below 60°F slows to less than 2 per day, and development time increases to 2 months.
-Thus, ACP populations under Florida conditions will be lower during the mid-summer months and in winter compared to late spring and even early fall due to both temperature and flush availability.
+Ideal temperatures for maximum egg production are between 77°F–86°F. Above 93°F, lifespan decreases to less than 30 days, with a corresponding decrease in fecundity.
+Egg laying below 60°F slows to under 2 per day, and development time increases to 2 months.
+ACP populations in Florida are consistently lower during the midsummer months and in winter compared to late spring and even early fall due to both temperature and flush availability.

 Use of insecticides to control ACP is a major component of HLB management strategies in Florida and elsewhere.
 Management programs should optimize benefits while minimizing cost of pest control, risk of pest resistance to insecticides, and negative impacts of insecticides on beneficial insects and mites useful for control of ACP and other pests.
-The information provided in this chapter is intended to aid in the development of site-specific and area-wide psyllid management.
-Products recommended in this chapter for psyllid suppression have been demonstrated in field trials conducted by the University of Florida to be effective for reducing ACP populations.
+The information provided in this chapter is intended to aid in the development of site-specific psyllid management.
+Products recommended in this chapter for psyllid suppression have been demonstrated in field trials conducted by UF/IFAS to be effective for reducing ACP populations.
 However, most of these products will have negative effects on natural enemies of insect and mite pests.
-Thus, it is possible that new pest problems may develop as a result of increased insecticide use for psyllid suppression.
+Therefore, new pest problems may develop as a result of increased insecticide use for psyllid suppression.
 However, the problems posed by these other potential pests are generally less serious than the threat posed by ACP as vector of the HLB causal pathogen.

-Young trees are most susceptible to infection with Clas.
+Young trees are most susceptible to infection with CLas.
 The multiple flushes they produce throughout the year place them at greater risk of disease infection, compared to mature trees, because adult psyllids are attracted to new flush.
 Even without HLB, young trees in the field need to be protected for about 4 years from psyllids and leafminers to grow optimally.
-Soil-applied systemic insecticides will provide the longest lasting control of psyllids with the least impact on beneficial insects.
-Currently, three neonicotinoid (all group 4A mode of action) insecticides (imidacloprid, thiamethoxam and clothianidin) and one group 28 insecticide (cyantraniliprole) are available for soil application to control ACP on young nonbearing trees.
+Soil-applied systemic insecticides have historically provided the longest-lasting control of psyllids with the least impact on beneficial insects.
+Currently, three neonicotinoid (all group 4A mode of action) insecticides (imidacloprid, thiamethoxam, and clothianidin) and one group 28 insecticide (cyantraniliprole) are available for soil application to control ACP on young nonbearing trees.
 Because of the cost of the group 28 product, most use is presently restricted to 4A products.
-Depending on formulation, systemic insecticides are best applied to the soil, which is far more effective than foliar sprays on young trees.
+Depending on formulation, systemic insecticides are best applied to the soil, which is far more effective on young trees than foliar sprays.

-Most soil applications of systemic insecticides are applied as drenches, and this is the only application method for reset trees.
+Most soil applications of systemic insecticides are applied as drenches, and for reset trees, this is the only application method.
 However, injection is effective and efficient once roots have established around emitters in solid blocks on drip irrigation.
-Soil-drenches are best applied using an applicator metered to deliver 8-10 oz of formulated drench solution per tree.
+Soil drenches are best applied using an applicator metered to deliver 8–10 oz of formulated drench solution per tree.
 Drench applications should be applied directly at the soil-rootstock interface.
 Use restrictions limit the number of applications that can be made in a growing season.
-Imidacloprid applications are limited to no more than 0.5 lb AI/A per growing season, regardless of application method.
-This equates to 14 fl oz/ac for 4.6F formulations, 16 fl oz/ac for 4F formulations or 32 fl oz/ac for 2F formulations.
-A 24(c) Special Local Need (SLN) label was issued for Admire Pro 4.6F.
-This SLN is valid until December 31, 2018, or until otherwise amended, withdrawn, canceled, or suspended, and permits application of up to 28 fl oz/A of Admire Pro (1.0 lb AI./A) as a soil drench per 12 months.
-No more than 14 fl oz/A may be applied at one time.
-This SLN for Admire Pro allows for an additional soil drench application to protect citrus trees 5-9' in height.
-Thiamethoxam applications are limited to no more than 0.172 lb AI/A (or 3.67 oz Platinum 75 SG/A) per growing season.
-Clothianidin (Belay 50 WDG) is currently labeled for use on nonbearing trees only and is limited to 0.4 lb AI/A (or 12.8 fl oz Belay 50 WDG/A) per growing season.
+Imidacloprid applications are limited to no more than 0.5 lb a.i./ac per growing season, regardless of application method.
+This equates to 14 fl oz/ac for 4.6F formulations, 16 fl oz/ac for 4F formulations, or 32 fl oz/ac for 2F formulations.
+Thiamethoxam applications are limited to no more than 0.172 lb a.i./ac (or 3.67 oz Platinum 75 SG/ac) per growing season.
+Clothianidin (Belay 50 WDG) is currently labeled for use on nonbearing trees only and is limited to 0.4 lb a.i./ac (or 12.8 fl oz Belay 50 WDG/ac) per growing season.
 However, the Florida Department of Agriculture and Consumer Services (FDACS) has issued a Section 18 Emergency Exemption for Belay 2.13 Insecticide (EPA Reg.
-No. 59639-150) permitting two applications at a rate of 12 fl oz/A each to bearing citrus trees.
-Applicators must have the Section 18 label for Belay Insecticide and letter issued by Commissioner Putnam (FDACS) present when making applications of Belay Insecticide to bearing citrus.
+No. 59639-150) permitting two applications at a rate of 12 fl oz/ac each to bearing citrus trees.
+Applicators must have the 24c SLN label for Belay Insecticide and the letter issued by the Commissioner (FDACS) present when making applications of Belay Insecticide to bearing citrus.

-Due to restrictions on the amount of neonicotinoid insecticide products that can be used per growing season, the number of allowed applications in solid plantings of trees 5–9' in height is greatly limited.
-It is also important to note that imidacloprid, thiamethoxam and clothianidin are not considered alternatives for rotation to prevent resistance because these insecticides share the same mode of action.
+Due to restrictions on the amount of neonicotinoid insecticide products that can be used per growing season, the number of allowed applications in solid plantings of trees 5'–9' in height is greatly limited.
+It is also important to note that imidacloprid, thiamethoxam, and clothianidin share the same mode of action and are therefore not considered alternatives for rotation to prevent resistance.
 Foliar sprays of products with modes of action other than the ones used in drenches should be used between soil-drench applications to provide additional control of ACP and to help minimize pest selection for insecticide resistance development.

 Foliar sprays of broad-spectrum insecticides targeting adults are most effective when used prior to the presence of new flush.
 Once psyllids begin reproducing on new flush, it becomes increasingly difficult to gain control of rapidly increasing populations.
 Management programs should begin by targeting overwintering adult psyllids with insecticidal sprays when the trees are not producing flush.
-Elimination of overwintering ACP adults greatly reduces populations in the following spring flushes and is recommended regardless of adult numbers.
-Targeting adult ACP with broad-spectrum insecticides (organo-phosphates—group 1B or pyrethroids—group 3A, Table 1) early in the year may provide sufficient suppression of psyllid populations to reduce the need for psyllid sprays during bloom when pollinators are present and most pesticides cannot be applied.
+Elimination of overwintering ACP adults greatly reduces populations in the following spring flushes and is recommended regardless of adult population size.
+Targeting adult ACP with broad-spectrum insecticides (organophosphates, group 1B, or pyrethroids, group 3A; see Table 1) early in the year may provide sufficient suppression of psyllid populations to reduce the need for psyllid sprays during bloom, when pollinators are present and most pesticides cannot be applied.
 Additional sprays of insecticides for psyllids should be made when observing an increase in adult populations in a grove.
 A threshold of one adult per 10 tap samples during the growing season has been shown to provide an economically viable level of suppression in mature trees with high incidence of HLB and fruit destined for the process market.
 Rotating modes of action throughout the year is important to reduce pest selection for insecticide resistance and conserve critically needed products.

 Other Management Considerations